Tales under the cat tree: Conversations on Imagination, Tech & Human Adventure

 About

-From the interactive masterpieces of video games to the turning points of history, our reality is defined by the stories we tell.
+From the interactive masterpieces of video games to the turning points of history and the thrills of real-world exploration, our reality is defined by the stories we tell.
 Tales under the cat tree is a weekly exploration of the architecture of imagination.
-Hosted by Duleepa Wijayawardhana, we dive into the mechanics of world-building—whether it’s found in the code of a video game, table top roleplaying, the pages of literary fiction, or the chapters of our past.
-Join us as we dissect the narratives that shape our culture and our future, because ultimately, words create the worlds we live in.
-Read more at https://tales.dups.ca
+Hosted by tech leader and lifelong geek Duleepa Wijayawardhana, we dive into the mechanics of world-building.
+Whether that building happens in the code of software, on the tabletop of a roleplaying game, in the pages of literary fiction, or halfway up a mountain, every guest brings a new perspective.
+Join us for deep, eclectic conversations with creators, adventurers, and thinkers as we dissect the narratives that shape our culture and our future.
+Because ultimately, words create the worlds we live in.
+Read more and find full transcripts at https://tales.dups.ca